 If you're not familiar with the technique, you'll be inserting your crochet hook in a different spot than you normally would. instead of using the "v" looking stitch consisting of the front and back loops, you'll be working into the extra loop (aka the 3rd loop) just below the "v."
 I've highlighted the 3rd loops for the rest of the row in the picture below, as a visual.
-If you find that this is tricky or you'd like more guidance on this, just let me know and I'm happy to put together a quick tutorial.
+If you find that this is tricky or you'd like more guidance on this, take a look at this quick tutorial that I put together.

 Now on to the pattern!

 - Light weight (3) yarn (I used less than 1 skein of Baby Bee Sweet Delight in Toy Elephant Marled)